You are hereAbout ›

 Once assigned to an Undergraduate College, is it possible to switch into a different one?

-Once you have been assigned to a UGC that affiliation lasts throughout your freshman year at Stony Brook University.
+Once you have been assigned to a UGC that affiliation lasts throughout your first-year student year at Stony Brook University.
 You should not feel that this limits your Stony Brook experience, since many students from one Undergraduate College participate in events hosted by the other UGCs.
 While each UGC has its own unique and specialized theme, the Colleges have far more similarities than differences.

 Will my Undergraduate College affiliation last for all 4 years?